 The project team considered a variety of options and drew extensively on the experience of other local clubs and boatyards that have recently installed pontoons.
 Specialist advice and designs were commissioned from Walcon, a leading pontoon supplier that have manufactured pontoons in St. Mawes Harbour and several other nearby locations.

-The Committee has sought to propose a solution that provides a balance of practicality and affordability.
-As a result, a traditional 2.5m wide pontoon, the same as that in St.Mawes Harbour is proposed.
-The Pontoon will extend 34m from the Quay (subject to final agreement) and will include a 12m T-shaped ‘Hammerhead’ at the end.
+The Committee has sought to find a solution that provides a balance of practicality and affordability.
+As a result, a traditional 2.5m wide pontoon, the same as that in St.Mawes Harbour has been ordered.
+The Pontoon will initially extend 27.5m from the Quay and will include a 12m T-shaped ‘Hammerhead’ at the end.

 Positioning the Pontoon South of the Slipway will maximise dinghy and other craft access to the existing Northern slipway.
 This will minimise the risk of fouling anchor chains, but will mean the loss of two outhauls.

-The ‘Hammerhead’ end of the pontoon will extend 5m beyond mean low water (subject to final agreement) and will always be useable during neap tides for dinghies and tenders.
-During spring tides, the pontoon will not be useable 2 hours either side of low water.
-Cruising boats drawing 2m or less will be able to use the pontoon 2.5 hours either side of high water.
+The ‘Hammerhead’ end of the pontoon will extend to mean low water and will always be useable during neap tides for dinghies and tenders.
+During spring tides, the pontoon will not be useable for about 2 hours either side of low water.
+Cruising boats drawing 2m or less will be able to use the pontoon for about 2.5 hours either side of high water.
 During winter months, the pontoon will be moved to a sheltered location to avoid damage.

 Prior safety-related incidents spurred focus for safer access.
-A 2.5m walkway will make it safe for disabled access, plus volume at busy periods.
+A 2.5m walkway will make it safe for members with restricted mobility, plus volume at busy periods.
 The hammerhead will further reduce congestion, particularly when boats are loading/unloading.
-Non-slip grid will be used for surfaces, the hinged walkway will encompass handrails and small ladders will be installed to enable anyone in the water to easily climb back onto the pontoon.
+Non-slip grid will be used for surfaces, the hinged walkway will encompass handrails, small ladders will be installed to enable anyone in the water to easily climb back onto the pontoon, and two posts will be fitted on the pontoon to help users step on and off boats.

 Licensing and Planning